 What is task automation?

-Businesses often deploy task automation software to simplify and speed up workflows, as well as to alleviate the burnout and fatigue that come from completing the same task, over and over.
+Businesses often use task automation software to simplify and speed up workflows, and to alleviate the burnout and fatigue that come from completing the same task over and over.
 Task automation allows workers to spend more of their time on activities that create value for the company, like solving problems, improving processes, and taking care of customers.

-Characteristics of manual tasks that can be automated
+Types of manual tasks that can be automated

 |Frequent||High volumes that must be completed multiple times in an hour, day, or week|